apeatu/theteller-android-sdk/README.md

 ## Usage

-###  1. Create a `RavePayManager` instance
+###  1. Create a `thetellerManager` instance
 Set the public key, private key and other required parameters.
-The `RavePayManager` accepts a mandatory instance of  the calling `Activity`
+The `thetellerManager` accepts a mandatory instance of  the calling `Activity`

-        new RavePayManager(activity).setAmount(amount)
+        new thetellerManager(activity).setAmount(amount)
                         .setCountry(country)
                         .setCurrency(currency)
                         .setEmail(email)